 Global and regional leaders from academia, industry, governments, civil society and development practice.

 Guidance on planning your trip to Oxford can be found here.
 If you have any questions regarding the event, contact Fran Walker, Events and Engagement Co-ordinator at the Smith School of Enterprise and the Environment.

-A draft programme is now available online.
+The final programme is now available online.

 Confirmed speakers include:

 - Dr Fred Boltz, Managing Director for Ecosystems, Rockefeller Foundation;

 - Dr Nicholas Brozovic, Director of Policy, Daugherty Water for Food Global Institute, University of Nebraska;